Recillah-Khamala/booking-app-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
 We would like to thank:
-- Microverse for providing for adding this project in the carriculum.
+- Microverse for providing for adding this project to the curriculum.
 - [Murat Korkmaz](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) the creator of the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>